lubianat/rbn/content/authors/enrico/_index.md

 ---
 # Display name
-title: Enrico Tosto
+title: Enrico A. R. Tosto - SP

 # Full Name (for SEO)
-first_name: Enrico
+first_name: Enrico A. R.
 last_name: Tosto

 # Is this the primary user of the site?